NickteeChunky/AccountMigrator/README.md

 A new file is saved using the XUID (instead of the name) which is then loaded instead.

 ### Technicalities
-- Server::hasOfflinePlayerData() may return true if a player changed their name, then a brand new player joined with the original player's original name.
+- Server::hasOfflinePlayerData() will return true after a player changed their name.

 ### Disclaimer
 This plugin has not been thoroughly tested and should probably not be used for production just yet, submit an issue if you run into any problems.